-Registration fee for ORRC’s Half-Marathon Series is $200 for members and $240 for non members.
+The full registration fee for ORRC’s Half-Marathon Series is $200 for members and $240 for non-members.
 You can join ORRC as a part of the registration process.

 Oregon Road Runners Club members receive the discounted series rate and a free 1/4 Zip Pullover Shirt.
 Non-ORRC members may purchase the shirt for $20.